chromium/chromium/docs/fuchsia/gtests.md

 $ out/fuchsia/bin/run_base_unittests --target-id fuchsia-emulator-198
 ```

-If only one Fuchsia device is connected, you can also simply use
+If only one Fuchsia device is connected, you can use the following command:

 ```bash
 $ out/fuchsia/bin/run_base_unittests -d